 Until you see your text rewritten you won't know for sure if we are hitting the right 'tone of voice' or level of difficulty.
 That's why we ask our clients for a first page 'tester' to rewrite before we proceed, so we can establish a writing style they are happy with.

 Plain English offer a rewriting service too.
 Theirs is worth considering if you want to make a technical, jargon-filled text more accessible for the 'lay' person.
 In contrast we specialise in rewriting for non English speakers and for people who have learnt English as a foreign language.
 Some of the same techniques apply, but not all.
 For example phrasal verbs and idioms can help reduce the technicality of a text, but they only help readers who are fluent English speakers.
 Learners of English tend to find idioms no less difficult to understand than jargon.

 Translations benefit too.

 If you have a text which you intend to translate into multiple languages, the savvy way to proceed is to get it simplified first.
-Whether you go for a transparency or a simplicity rewrite, subsequent translations are likely to take less time and misinterpretations will be less likely.
+Whether you go for an all-purpose or targeted rewrite, subsequent translations are likely to take less time and misinterpretations will be less likely.